-Paying your rent is an important part of your tenancy commitment and you will need to ensure your payments are up to date.
-We rely on our tenants to pay their rent on time so that we can run our business and carry out essential repairs and improvements to our homes.
+Paying your rent is an important part of your tenancy agreement and you must pay your rent on time.
+We rely on our tenants to pay the rent so that we can run our business and carry out essential repairs and improvements to tenant's homes.

-Remember: Rent is a priority debt - you will lose your home if you don’t pay the rent.
+Remember: Rent is a priority debt - you may lose your home if you don’t pay the rent.

 Your rent is due weekly in advance on a Monday.
 If you want to pay monthly, this must be in advance for the coming month e.g. pay on 1st July for the month of July.

-To help you know how much you have paid and when, we’ll provide you with a rent statement every 3 months.
-You may also request a copy of your rent statement at any time and we’ll post this out to you.
+To help you know how much you have paid and when, we will send you a rent statement every 3 months.
+You may also request a copy of your rent statement at any time and we’ will send it to you by post.

-Your rent and service charge is reviewed every year, any changes are effective from the first full week in April.
-We’ll always write to let you know before we make any changes to your rent.
+Your rent is reviewed each year, any changes are effective from the first full week in April.
+We will always write to let you know before we make any changes to your rent.

 There are lots of ways to pay your rent and service charge: